gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 ### Only have one `return` in a function

-It is confusing when there are more than one `return` statement in a function.
-Having only one exit point of a function makes it easy to have a single place for post conditions and invariant check.
+It is confusing when there is more than one `return` statement in a function.
+Having only one exit point of a function makes it easy to have a single place for post-conditions and invariant check.
 When debugging it is useful to have a single exit point of a function where you can put a single breakpoint or trace output.
 It is sometimes necessary to introduce a result variable to carry the function return value to the